wmohamed24/google_scholar_API/README.md

 ## Features

 - **Simple API Endpoint**: The API provides a single GET endpoint `/get_articles` which accepts a search query and returns a list of articles.
-- **Hosted API Endpoint**: The API is hosted and can be accessed remotely at `https://wmohamed.pythonanywhere.com/get_articles?search_query=search%20query`.
-Replace `search%20query` with your desired search term, URL encoded.
+- **Hosted API Endpoint**: The API is hosted and can be accessed remotely at `https://wmohamed.pythonanywhere.com/.
 - **Web Scraping**: Utilizes `requests` and `BeautifulSoup` to scrape Google Scholar search results.

 ## How to Use

 To use the hosted API, simply make a GET request to the following URL with your search query:
 - https://wmohamed.pythonanywhere.com/get_articles?search_query=your_search_term
-Replace `your_search_term` with the search term you wish to query, ensuring it is URL encoded.
+- Replace `your_search_term` with the search term you wish to query, ensuring it is URL encoded.

 For local development: